 The possession, use or use of controlled substances without an appropriate prescription is prohibited.
-Being present where controlled substances are accessible or being used is also a violation of university policy.
+Being present where illegal drugs and THS are accessible or being used is also a violation of university policy.

 Additionally, students may be held responsible for the violations of their guests or violations that occur in their residence.
 The full DePauw University drug policy may be located in the Student Handbook www.depauw.edu/handbooks/student/.